sara-alfakir/gson/UserGuide.md

 ## Using Gson

-The primary class to use is [`Gson`](gson/src/main/java/com/google/gson/Gson.java) which you can just create by calling `new Gson()`.
-There is also a class [`GsonBuilder`](gson/src/main/java/com/google/gson/GsonBuilder.java) available that can be used to create a Gson instance with various settings like version control and so on.
+The primary class to use is [`Gson`](gson/src/main/java/com/google/gson/Gson.java) which you can just build by calling `new Gson()`.
+There is also a class [`GsonBuilder`](gson/src/main/java/com/google/gson/GsonBuilder.java) available that can be used to build a Gson instance with various settings like version control and so on.

 The Gson instance does not maintain any state while invoking JSON operations.
 So, you are free to reuse the same object for multiple JSON serialization and deserialization operations.